gourab-rout/Demo2/README.md

   ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/javacode.png)

-3. The files after polling are stored in Mule embedded in-memory derby data base.
+3. The files which are polled are inserted into database table 'FileDB'.
+The database used is Mule Embedded in memory derby database.
 This configuration is done in the class "StorePolledFiles.java".
-The class "CustomSftpReceiverRequesterUtil.java" (which checks the available files in inbound folder and picks them for process ) before picking the files to process, checks in the database if the file is already processed.
+4. The class "CustomSftpReceiverRequesterUtil.java" (which checks the available files in inbound folder and picks them for process ) before picking the files to process, checks in the database if the file is already processed.
-4. This java class "CustomSftpMessageReceiver.java" (which calls the poll method and "CustomSftpReceiverRequesterUtil.java" ) is injected as the message receiver class for the sftp connector as shown below.
+5. This java class "CustomSftpMessageReceiver.java" (which calls the poll method and "CustomSftpReceiverRequesterUtil.java" ) is injected as the message receiver class for the sftp connector as shown below.

     ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/Capture.PNG)